lukecoopz/TrademeSandboxTests/README.md

 - run 'npm run report-test-ui' to get report for ui tests after running

-Need to make sure node versions are the same.
+Ensure node version is the same (v20.4.0)
+Ensure npm version is the same (9.7.2)

-If you want to test more browsers you can change that in the playwright.config.ts.
+If you want to test more browsers you can change that in the playwright.config.ts (currently it is defaulted to only test in Chromium).